By Celestine Duncan, Editor

 A non-ionic surfactant approved for use in aquatic environments should be added to the spray mixture at 0.25 percent volume to volume (1 quart in 100 gallons of water).

 Purple loosestrife often establishes and flourishes on non-irrigation ditches and seasonally dry wetlands.
-On these sites, Milestone® specialty herbicide applied at 7 fl oz/A, or at the spot treatment rate of 14 fl oz/A, will provide good to excellent control for a year or more after application (Table 1).
+On these sites, Milestone® herbicide applied at 7 fl oz/A, or at the spot treatment rate of 14 fl oz/A, will provide good to excellent control for a year or more after application (Table 1).
 The addition of 1 pint per acre of 2,4-D with Milestone at 7 fl oz/A provides additional control.

 Rodeo® at 1 to 1.5 percent solution (4 to 6 quarts Rodeo per acre) will control purple loosestrife (Table 1).
 However, it is important to note Rodeo is non-selective and will injure or kill desirable grasses (Figure 3).
 Vastlan and Milestone are selective herbicides that will control broadleaf plants but will not kill cattail or desirable grasses at the recommended application rate.